How To Have The Ultimate Road Trip To Jelep La Pass

-Jelep La is an international high mountain pass at an elevation of 4.434m (14,547ft) above the sea level, located on the border of India and Tibet.
-The pass has been used for centuries by traders.
+Jelep La is an international high mountain pass at an elevation of 4,434m (14,547ft) above sea level, located on the border of India and Tibet.

 The pass is situated in the Dongkya Range of the eastern Himalayas, east of the renowned Nathu La.
 It connects the East Sikkim District in Sikkim, India, with the Tibet Autonomous Region of China.
 While traders have used it for centuries, the first road through the pass was constructed by the British in 1884.

 Is the road to Jelep La pass paved?

 Yes, the road to the summit is fully paved.
 However, it's demanding due to numerous hairpin turns, narrow stretches, and steep inclines.
 The drive offers breathtaking views of the surrounding mountains.
 It's one of the most picturesque passes, boasting landscapes of rhododendron forests on the Indian side and the Chumbi Valley on the Tibetan Plateau.

 Is Jelep La pass open?